 There is no one-size-fits-all tax professional.
 At Community Tax, we have a team of tax experts from a variety of backgrounds to help you with your specific needs.
 Thousands of taxpayers are audited every year and we are prepared to help you in any tax situation.
 Whether you are getting audited, you’ve received a Notice of Intent to Levy, or just need help planning your financial future our specialists at Community Tax will take you where you need to go.

 Enrolled agents are the quintessential tax experts when it comes to understanding the IRS.
 Enrolled agents are federally licensed tax practitioners who specialize in taxation and tax law.
 Other professionals like accountants deal with a broader knowledge of finances, but enrolled agents have expertise exclusively in the dealings of the IRS.
-A certified enrolled agent knows the ins and outs of the IRS because many of them have experience working in the IRS before.
+A licensed enrolled agent knows the ins and outs of the IRS because many of them have experience working in the IRS before.
 To become an enrolled agent, agents are required to spend at least two years working for the IRS or take an extensive exam focused on tax law.
 The IRS grants enrolled agents the unlimited right to represent taxpayers on their behalf before them.
 They have the highest prestige under the IRS as tax experts and have the expertise to help taxpayers through their tax issues.
 Our team of enrolled agents have years of experience helping our clients with the IRS.
 Let one of our enrolled agents help you organize your audit information and present the best case before the IRS.

 Certified Public Accountants

-Certified public accountants, or CPAs, are top-notch accounting experts.
-Certified public accountants spend years of dedication toward the study of finance, accounting and tax law.
+Certified Public Accountants, or CPAs, are top-notch accounting experts.
+Certified Public Accountants spend years of dedication toward the study of finance, accounting and tax law.
 CPAs often earn a master’s degree and spend months or years studying for the infamous CPA exam.
 Prospective candidates have a timeframe of about one year to complete all three parts of the exam and pass.
 It’s not uncommon for people to fail on their first try and others take several years to pass.
 A CPA is an expert in a breadth of knowledge regarding tax law, practice and ethics that can help you and your business thrive.
 They will stand in your place before the IRS to negotiate the best solution and resolve your case.
 When you hire one of our CPAs, you know you’re getting the best in the industry for filing back taxes, analyzing accounts and assets, and planning a solution for you.

 Lawyers have a breadth of knowledge in many areas of law and may or may not be experts in tax law.
 Lawyers endure years of schooling and must pass the rigorous BAR exam to earn their Juris Doctor.
 Our professional lawyers focus on tax law in order to help individuals, businesses and organizations at all levels of government, including federal, state, local and international tax issues.
 Tax lawyers have unlimited authority under the IRS to represent on your behalf.